njscholfield/genealogy-connection/README.md

 ### Description

-This is a demo website that I made for a class where we had to design a collaborative online platform to genetic genealogy.
+This is a demo website that I made for a class where we had to design a collaborative online platform for genetic genealogy.

 ### Technologies Used
   - [Node.js](https://nodejs.org)